 Revised race weekend format

-If that wasn’t enough, a change to race weekend format has been proposed too!
+If that wasn’t enough, a change to race weekend format has been confirmed too!
 Qualifying is now set to be a two-part session, with each segment forming individual grids.
 The first 15 minutes will determine the starting order for race one, and once the session ends, there will be a five minute break, during which all cars must return to the pits.

 The second session, also of 15 minutes duration, will form the race two grid, while the race three grid format remains unchanged, again featuring a top-12 reversal of the fastest qualifying times.